RickofManc/the-coffee-collective/README.md

 <br />

 ***

 <br />

 ## Web Marketing Strategy

-Using the user research where I created user personas and the other aspects of design thinking, I have created marketing features to improve search results ranking and in turn increase traffic to the clients website.
+Building on the insights gained as part of the Design Thinking phase and Keyword research as part of the Skeleton phase, I've introduced specific features to market the business.
+The primary aim of which is to optimise search engine ranking and in turn increase traffic to the website.

 ### Search Engine Optimisation (SEO)

 SEO research is key to driving traffic from a browser based search i.e. Google to the website.
+The keyword research (see Skeleton section) has played a crucial role in incorporate words that users typical search for when looking to purchase coffee online.
+To help improve the search engine ranking I ensured each web page has it's own title, and the site carries meta tags for a description and keywords which encapsulate the general content and focus of this B2C site.

+### XML Sitemap

+Additionally to help the search engines crawl the website, I have created an XML sitemap file which has been located within the site repo.
+The file was created using the free service through [XML-Sitemaps.com](https://www.xml-sitemaps.com/).
+A sitemap is a way of organizing a website, identifying the URLs and the data under each section.
+Previously, the sitemaps were primarily geared for the users of the website.
+However, Google's XML format was designed for the search engines, allowing them to find the data faster and more efficiently.

+A robots.txt file has also be included in the build to tell the search engine crawlers which URLs the crawler can access on this site.
+This is used mainly to avoid overloading the site with requests.

 ### MailChimp Newsletter